 Here are seven common mistakes that Desktop as a Service providers need to avoid when their clients take their first steps toward the cloud:

 - Only focusing on IT goals: Migrating to the cloud isn’t only an IT initiative.
-Making the move to Desktop as a Service impacts the entire organization.
+Making a move to Desktop as a Service impacts the entire organization.
 Make sure you speak with all stakeholders to understand their objectives and their concerns so you can make the transition smoothly.
 Respect requests to schedule work so it has minimal impact on productivity.

 - Treating cloud desktops like on-premises desktops: Don’t make the mistake of assuming that a virtual desktop is exactly the same as a desktop on a PC.
 You need to optimize desktop images for the cloud to ensure the best performance and user experiences.

-- Cutting corners on security or compliance: You may have end goals in mind regarding security and compliance, but you also need to ensure data and applications are secure during the transition, especially if your clients must comply with regulations and standards such as HIPAA or PCI DSS.
+- Cutting corners on security or compliance: You may have end goals regarding security and compliance, but you also need to ensure data and applications are secure during the transition, especially if your clients must comply with regulations and standards such as HIPAA or PCI DSS.
 Make security a priority at all stages of the process.

-- Trying to make DaaS work for everyone: As with any solution in your portfolio, a specific Desktop as a Service offering won’t be a perfect fit for all of your clients.
-And, depending on your clients’ specific use cases, they may, instead, require a virtual desktop infrastructure to have on-site control and greater customization ability.
+- Trying to make DaaS work for everyone: As with any solution in your portfolio, a specific Desktop as a Service offering won’t be a perfect fit for all your clients.
+And depending on your clients’ specific use cases, they may, instead, require a virtual desktop infrastructure to have on-site control and greater customization ability.

 - Overlooking DaaS as a complementary service: Although DaaS may not meet the needs of an entire organization, you may be missing the opportunity to provide it as an option for companies that need desktops for seasonal workers or as a part of a business continuity offering.
 Consider offering it as a complementary service for your enterprise clients.